amir141592/30-Days-Design-Challenge/README.md

 # 30 Days Design Challenge

-This a design challenge that has 30 challenges and takes 30 days
+This a design challenge that has 30 projects and takes 30 days
 to complete.